robinschuere/react-startup/README.md

 Small reminder, `-D = --save-dev; -S = --save`

-After the install of said packages, it is now possible to create a build commend
+After the install of said packages, it is now possible to create a build command

 Add the following code to `package.json`